shakurocom/InfinityScrollView/README.md

 `InfinityScrollView` is a Swift library designed to add ability to scroll endlessly items horizontally. `InfinityScrollView` has various configuration options like fast deceleration rate, snap to item center, configurable snap deceleration animations.

-`InfinityScrollView` must have a data source and delegate objects.
-The data source must adopt the `InfinityScrollViewDataSource` protocol and the delegate must adopt the `InfinityScrollViewDelegate` protocol.
-The data source provides the views that `InfinityScrollView` will display.
-The delegate allows to respond to scrolling events.

 Infinity scroll example: